microsoft/MCW-Hybrid-identity/Hands-on lab/Before the hands-on lab - Hybrid identity.md

     - Password: **demo\@pass123**

-    > **Note:** If you get a prompt asking if you want your device to be discoverable on the network, click No.
+    > **Note**: If you get a prompt asking if you want your device to be discoverable on the network, select No.

 2. Within the Remote Desktop session to **DC1**, start **Windows PowerShell** and run the following script to disable Internet Explorer enhanced security configuration and User Access Control on both **DC1** and **APP1** Azure VMs: